reficul0/clier/README.md

 ## Overview

-Cliver is C++ network client-server framework.
+Cliver is a C++ network client-server framework.

 Builds upon [Boost.ASIO](http://www.boost.org/) to provide a simple API for developers.